jlevy/og-equity-compensation/README.md

   it is taxed.
 We go back to basics again, this time around taxation, for anyone who needs a refresher on tax rates and types of taxes in the United States.
-- [**Taxes on Equity Compensation**](#taxes-on-equity-compensation): How much tax you owe is affected by the kind of equity you have, the state of your company, and when you exercise.
+- [**Taxes on Equity Compensation**](#taxes-on-equity-compensation): How much tax you owe is affected by when you choose to pay it, the kind of equity you have, the state of your company, and when you exercise.
   We get into these details here.

 After these technical concerns, we move on to some discussion on how to think about all